Reproduction is a life process which enables an organism to reproduce its own offspring. Thus, they continue their species without extinction.

 - Asexual reproduction: A type of reproduction where a single parent is divided by itself and reproduce its offspring.

 - Sexual reproduction: A process where two parents participate in producing their offspring.

 Let us study about sexual reproduction.

 Sexual reproduction is a natural way of reproduction in humans, animals and the majority of plants also choose to reproduce sexually.
 This type of reproduction is more complex and lengthy as compared to asexual reproduction.
 Moreover, reproducing sexually gives the benefit of variation and offsprings are unique.
 Sexual reproduction consists of a set of events and can be divided into three stages: Pre-fertilization, Fertilization, and Post-fertilization.

 This stage involves the events prior to fertilization.
 Gamete formation (gametogenesis) and transfer of gamete are the two processes that take place during this stage.
-Gametes are sex cells which are haploid (23 chromosomes) in nature and are distinct in males and females.
-Male gamete is called sperm whereas female gamete is called ovum or egg.
+Gametes are sex cells, which are haploid (23 chromosomes) in nature and are distinct in males and females.
+The male gamete is called sperm whereas female gamete is called ovum or egg.
 In every organism, these gametes are formed within special structures.
 Since female gamete is immobile, male gametes need to be transferred for fertilization.